joergkrause/joergkrause.github.io/_posts/2018-05-10-my-projects.md

 #### svogv

-A clever decorator approach for Angular projects.
+A clever decorator approach for automating forms creation in Angular projects.
 From Angular 4 onwards.
-Currently on Angular 5.2.
+Currently on Angular 6 (Angular 7 in beta).

 #### texxtoor

-A book publishing platform.
-Unfortunately, I failed to get this company up and running well.
+A book publishing platform, made with some friends.
+I was the leas dev.
+Unfortunately, we didn't get this company up and running.

 ### How to Use